- 1 How to Groom a Pomeranian

 I use a similar type of dog dryer on the Champion Dochlaggie Pomeranians.

-Train your dog to lay quietly on each side, as well as on his back for brushing and toenail trimming.
+Train your Pomeranian to lay quietly on each side as well as on its back for brushing and toenail trimming.
+If your Pomeranian is uncomfortable in these positions, a simple alternative is to brush the Pomeranian on your lap.
 Helping the Pomeranian puppy understand he should be comfortable on his back is a very important part of puppy training for grooming.

 The Pomeranian shouldn’t be allowed to get up if he’s struggling to get away.
 Once he’s fully relaxed and soothed by the owner’s voice, then he can be allowed to get back on his feet and be rewarded with a treat.
 Quite often a puppy will prefer to remain on his back once he understands there’s no danger and will enjoy the extra attention.